CogStack/CogStack-NiFi/docs/deploy/services.md

 - `nifi` - a single instance of Apache NiFi processor (with Zookeper embedded) with exposing a web user interface,
 - `nifi-nginx` - used for reverse proxy to enable secure access to NiFi and other services.
 - `tika-service` - the [Apache Tika](https://tika.apache.org/) running as a web service (see: [Tika Service repository](https://github.com/CogStack/tika-service/)).
+- `ocr-service-1/ocr-service-2` - the new OCR text extraction tool that is a replacement of `tika-service`.
 - `nlp-gate-drugapp` - an example drug names extraction NLP application using [GATE NLP Service runner exposing a REST API](https://github.com/CogStack/gate-nlp-service),
 - `nlp-medcat-service-production` - [MedCAT](https://github.com/CogStack/MedCAT) NLP application running as a [web Service](https://github.com/CogStack/MedCATservice) and using an example model trained on [Med-Mentions](https://github.com/chanzuckerberg/MedMentions) corpus,
 - `medcat-trainer-ui` - [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) web application used for training and refining MedCAT NLP models,
 - `medcat-trainer-nginx` - a [NGINX](https://www.nginx.com/) reverse-proxy for MedCAT Trainer,
 - `elasticsearch-1/elasticsearch-2` - a two-node cluster of Elasticsearch based on [OpenSearch for Elasticsearch](https://opensearch.org/) distribution,
+- `metricbeat` - Elasticsearch Native only cluster monitoring service
+- `filebeat` - log ingestion service for ElasticSearch Native
 - `kibana` - Kibana user-interface based on [OpenSearch for Elasticsearch](https://opensearch.org/docs/latest/dashboards/index/) distribution,
 - `jupyter-hub` - a single instance of [Jupyter Hub](https://jupyter.org/hub) for serving Jupyter Notebooks for interacting with the data.
+- `git-ea` - Github-like web service, you can host your own repositories here if your organisation is strict security-wise

+**IMPORTANT**
+Please note that some of the necessary configuration parameters, variables and paths are also defined in the [`services.yml`](https://github.com/CogStack/CogStack-NiFi/tree/master/deploy/services.yml) file.

 ## Optional NLP services
 In addition, there are defined such NLP services: